[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Part 1 First Agent Creating Your First Agent

-Part 3 Topics, Tools, Flows Building "Behaviors" with Topics, Tools, and Agent Flows
+Part 3 Topics, Tools, Flows Building "Actions" with Topics, Tools, and Agent Flows

-Part 4 Templates, Autonomous Triggers, Multi-agent Expanding the Configuration with Templates, Autonomous Triggers, and Multi-agent
+Part 4 Templates, Autonomous Triggers, Multi-agent Expanding Configurations with Templates, Autonomous Triggers, and Multi-agent

-Part 5 Collection (How to Pass Data) Comparing Methods for Giving KPI Data to an Agent for Aggregation
+Part 5 Collection (How to Pass Data) Comparing Methods to Provide KPI Data for Aggregation to an Agent

 Part 6 Aggregation Performing KPI Aggregation Deterministically Without Relying on LLM

-Part 7 Charts Displaying KPIs as Charts Within Chat
+Part 7 Charts Displaying KPIs as Charts in Chat

 Part 8 Insights Generating Insights from Aggregated Numbers